A Switch-Centric In-Network Architecture for Accelerating LLM Inference in Shared-Memory Network: Design and Implementation

 \subsection{In-switch Accelerator Design}

-As described above, the ISA communicates with accelerator memory through dedicated memory interfaces attached to switch ports with negligible protocol overhead, and synchronizes with accelerators using a lightweight mechanism.
-Building on this substrate, we describe how the ISA performs collective operations to realize the SCIN paradigm.
-Figure \ref{fig:4}(right) illustrates the ISA architecture.
+Building on the above substrate, we describe how the ISA performs in-network operations.
+Fig.~\ref{fig:4}(right) illustrates the ISA architecture.

 \textbf{1.
-Wave-Based Regulation.} because response packets may return in arbitrary order, the data arriving at the ISA may not be reduced immediately.
+Wave-Based Regulation.} Because response packets may return in arbitrary order, the data arriving at the ISA may not be reduced immediately.
 Therefore, before issuing read requests, the ISA must reserve buffer space in advance for data returned in subsequent responses to avoid overflow.
 The size of the reduction buffer must be properly provisioned to sustain full link bandwidth, which can be estimated using Little's Law \cite{little2008little}.
-Assuming a single-tier topology, let the minimum required reduction buffer capacity be $C_{\min}$, the bandwidth between the accelerator and the switch be $B$, the link latency be $L$, and the accelerator's response latency be $L_{\text{acc}}$.
+For a single-tier topology, let the accelerator--switch bandwidth be $B$, the one-way link latency be $L$, and the accelerator response latency be $L_{\mathrm{acc}}$.
+The minimum reduction-buffer capacity required by SCIN is

-Accordingly, the traffic injected by the ISA must be regulated under finite buffer resources so as to fully utilize bandwidth while preventing buffer overflow.
-We achieve this by regulating the number of outstanding requests in the network, similar to accelerator-centric designs \cite{klenk2020network}.
-Specifically, given a total buffer capacity $C$, a request larger than $C$ is partitioned into multiple sub-requests, which are then executed sequentially so that the amount of in-flight data does not exceed $C$.
-Synchronization is required between requests to ensure that the next request is injected only after buffer resources used by the previous request have been released.

-Naively serializing sub-requests, however, introduces substantial synchronization stalls between consecutive sub-requests.
-To amortize this cost, the ISA allows up to $k$ waves to remain outstanding at the same time, with each wave occupying $C/k$ buffer space.
-These waves overlap in time, hiding synchronization latency while preserving buffer safety.
-This mechanism is implemented by two key ISA components: a wave controller, which governs issuance and synchronization, and a set of wave tables, which buffer in-flight data.
-Section \ref{sec:Regulation} evaluates the impact of buffer size and the number of waves.

-\textbf{2.
-Instruction Format.} Unlike accelerator-centric approaches, which configure the switch multicast region (MCR) \cite{klenk2020network} table before application execution to support routing for subsequent \texttt{multimem} instructions, our architecture either preloads ISA instructions into an instruction queue or configures them on demand through a configuration interface (e.g., PCIe).
-Figure \ref{fig:6} shows the instruction format for an 8-accelerator node.